SharkNinja AI

 The right frame isn’t which AI to bet on.
 It’s how to build a portfolio of AI capabilities that can be optimized and rebalanced as the market continues to shift.

-What a portfolio actually looks like
+What a portfolio looks like

 Think about AI investment the way you’d think about any capital allocation problem.